 Beginning in 2008, there have been efforts in Congress to change the tax treatment of carried interest from capital gains to ordinary income.
 Supporters of the legislation described it as eliminating a loophole used by Wall Street private equity and hedge fund managers to avoid taxes.
 However, the proposed partnership tax law change would disproportionately impact the real estate industry since real estate partnerships comprise over 46 percent of all partnerships and many use a carried interest component in structuring development ventures.
 Such a change would result in a dramatic tax increase on real estate partnerships using carried interest.

-NAIOP opposes a tax increase on "carried interest" from capital gains rates to ordinary income rates that is intended solely as a revenue-raising measure or as a punitive attack on certain industries.
-The proposal ignores the very real risks undertaken by general partners in real estate development, and treats carried interest income as if it were guaranteed salary.
-Reducing incentives for entrepreneurs to undertake the risks inherent in development would have a pronounced negative impact on the real estate industry, and would lessen the flow of investment capital to the real estate industry.
+NAIOP opposes a change in the tax treatment of carried interest that would result in an increase in tax rates from capital gains to ordinary income rates.
+These proposals ignore the very real risks undertaken by general partners in real estate development, and treats carried interest income as if it were guaranteed salary.
+Reducing incentives for entrepreneurs to undertake the risks inherent in development would have a pronounced negative impact on the real estate industry, and would limit the flow of investment capital to the real estate industry.

 Comprehensive tax reform discussion drafts introduced in both the House and Senate during the 113th Congress have eliminated capital gains treatment for carried interests.
 However, in the final version of House Ways and Means Committee Chairman Dave Camp’s reform legislation, the carried interest provision included exempted carried interests used in real estate partnerships.
 They would continue to be treated as capital gains.
 The carried interest issue is expected to be raised again in the 114th Congress as it debates comprehensive tax reform proposals.